UnseenWizzard/git_training/README.md

 Now we're ready to `commit` what we just did.
 I went with `git commit -m "Add text to Bob"` because I felt for such a small change writing one line would be enough.

 As we know, the changes are now in the _Local Repository_.
-We might still want to know what change we just _commited_ and what was there before.
+We might still want to know what change we just _committed_ and what was there before.

 We can do that by comparing commits.
 Every commit in git has a unique hash by which it is referenced.

-If we have a look at the `git log` we'll not only see a list of all the commits with their _hash_ as well as _Author_ and _Date_, we also see the state of our _Local_ and the _Remote Repsitory_.
+If we have a look at the `git log` we'll not only see a list of all the commits with their _hash_ as well as _Author_ and _Date_, we also see the state of our _Local_ and the _Remote Repository_.

 Right now the `git log` looks something like this: